 When is Diwali Celebrated:

 In October or November, depending on the cycle of the moon.
-In 2012, Diwali starts with Dhanteras on November 11.
+In 2014, Diwali starts with Dhanteras on October 21 in India.
+On this day, people traditionally buy gold.
 Each day of the festival has a different meaning.
-The main festivities take place on the third day (this year, on November 13), while the the fourth day is celebrated as new year's day.
+The main festivities take place on the third day (this year, on October 23 in India), while the the fourth day is celebrated as new year's day.
 Merchants open fresh accounts for the new year, and offer prayers.
 On the fifth and last day, brothers and sisters get together and share food, to honor the bond between them.

 Find out when is Diwali in future years.

 Throughout the whole of India.
 However, the festival isn't widely celebrated in the state of Kerala.
 The question is often asked as to why this is.
 The answer seems to simply be that the festival has never really evolved there, as it's not part of the state's social fabric and distinctive culture.
 An alternative explanation that's offered is that Diwali is a festival of wealth for merchants, and the Hindus of Kerala have never freely engaged in trade as the state is a Communist ruled one.
 However, Diwali dates back to long before this.
 The main festival that's celebrated in Kerala, and which is specific to the state, is Onam.

 How is the Festival Celebrated:

 On the third day, lots of small clay lamps (called diyas) and candles are lit and placed in houses, and fireworks are let off everywhere, giving Diwali its name of “Festival of Lights”.
 People also clean and decorate their homes with Rangoli (Hindu folk art), buy new clothes, gamble, and give each other gifts and sweets during the festival.

 If you're wondering about the best places to experience Diwali in India and what to do for the occasion, these 6 India Diwali Destinations and Ideas will give you some inspiration.

 What Rituals are Performed During Diwali: